 At least they knocked you out beforehand.
 Like completely, so you were dead asleep while another person was dragged screaming out of your body.
 Because if there’s one thing doctors in the ’50s knew how to do, it was sedate ladies.

-Anyway, on The Crown were several ominous close-ups of the forceps that would be shoved up the royal chasm of mystery and A said, “Oh, are those the stirrups for her feet?”
+Anyway, The Crown featured several ominous close-ups of the forceps that would be shoved up the royal chasm of mystery and A said, “Oh, are those the stirrups for her feet?”

 I said, “No, those are forceps.
 That’s what they use to yank the baby out.”